Republicans consider a narrower second round of $1,200 stimulus payments

 The plan to scale back the benefit poses another challenge because the Treasury Department bases eligibility for the checks off taxpayers’ 2019 income statements.
 Americans who earned more than $40,000 last year but have seen their incomes drop dramatically or disappear since then would not receive a stimulus check, despite their suffering, if the new threshold is adopted.

 At least 4 million private-sector workers have seen pay cuts during the pandemic, according to a previous Washington Post analysis, and many of them are likely to slip below the income threshold.
-The unemployment rate initially jumped to nearly 15% in April, up from 3.5% in February.
-In June, it was 11%.
+The unemployment rate initially jumped to nearly 15 percent in April, up from 3.5 percent in February.
+In June, it was 11 percent.

 One Republican tax expert, who spoke on the condition of anonymity to discuss private deliberations, predicted the GOP would probably back off plans to curb the payments because of the administrative hurdles in effectively targeting the funding.
 The GOP will also face political pressure not to curb stimulus payments during an election year for middle-class households.